 Nepal, home to the Himalayas and some of the world’s most iconic scenery, is somewhere quite extraordinary.
 The world’s most documented massif is home to many of the Earth’s highest peaks and whilst its crowning glory is of course Everest, exploring the sprawling network of well-trodden trails across Nepal is certainly worth dusting off your walking boots for.
 Website Assistant, Stephanie, explains why.

-Kathmandu is the obvious starting point for a vacation in the Himalayan foothills.
+Kathmandu is the obvious starting point for a holiday in the Himalayan foothills.
 The city is abuzz with the bustle of local life and a constant trickle of Gore Tex clad hikers bound for the mountains.
 Shops burst at the seams with all manner of hiking equipment selling everything from last minute essentials to entire kit bags and the foodie scene is certainly not to be sniffed at.
 Nepalese cuisine is a tasty nod to its cultural diversity and fascinating heritage whilst a range of restaurants spanning the culinary gamut ensures all taste buds are catered for in the city.
 Undoubtedly shaken by the 2015 earthquake, but not completely stirred; Kathmandu is rising from the rubble and mammoth construction works are underway to restore the capital to its former glory.
 The palaces and temples of Durbar Square, in the heart of the city, are a haunting reminder of the sheer scale of the devastation yet a testament to the incredible resilience of the Nepalese people and well worth a visit.

 A few days spent navigating the narrow laneways and market lined streets of Kathmandu is only the beginning though and it is the crisp, clean air of the Himalayas that is perhaps Nepal’s greatest appeal.
 A short flight across plunging ravines, over rural villages and towards the snow crested peaks of the Himalayas takes you to the spiny stitch that separates Tibet from Nepal.
 Stepping foot on the very ground where some of the most revered expeditions in history begun was a moment I’ll never forget.